An in-depth report on the causes, diagnosis, and treatment of schizophrenia

 Typical ("first-generation") antipsychoticsinclude haloperidol (Haldol), chlorpromazine (Thorazine), perphenazine (Trilafon), thioridazine (Mellaril), trifluoperazine (Stelazine), and fluphenazine (Prolixin).

-Atypical ("second-generation") antipsychoticsinclude clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), lurasidone (Latuda), and cariprazine (Vraylar).
+Atypical ("second-generation") antipsychoticsinclude clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), lurasidone (Latuda), and cariprazine (Vraylar), and lumateperone (Caplyta).

 Although these drugs have important benefits, they can also cause many side effects.
 Among the most disturbing side effects are those known as extrapyramidal symptoms, which involve the nerves and muscles controlling movement and coordination.

-Tardive dyskinesia is the most common extrapyramidal symptom associated with antipsychotic medications.
-It causes involuntary muscle movements that can be severe and even permanent.
+Tremors, muscle stiffness, and restlessness are the most common extrapyramidal symptom associated with antipsychotic medications.
+Less common is tardive dyskinesia which causes involuntary muscle movements that can be severe and even permanent.
 Movement disorders are more frequent with typical antipsychotics but they can also occur with atypical antipsychotics.

 Other serious side effects associated more with atypical antipsychotics are weight gain and metabolic changes, which can increase the risk for developing diabetes, high cholesterol levels, and heart problems.

-There are many other antipsychotic side effects that patients (and parents) need to be aware of, especially for children and adolescents.
-Specific concerns for pediatric patients in addition to weight gain and diabetes include increased prolactin levels, which can result in milk secretion from breasts (galactorrhea) and development of male breasts (gynecomastia).
+There are many other antipsychotic side effects that people (and parents) need to be aware of, especially for children and adolescents.
+Specific concerns for pediatric people in addition to weight gain and diabetes include increased prolactin levels, which can result in milk secretion from breasts (galactorrhea) and development of male breasts (gynecomastia).
 Not all antipsychotic medications are approved for children and adolescents.

 Which Type of Drug to Choose